The64thGamer/cheeseepedia/old/locations_archive/Location Pages M-Z/villa-park-il-200-w-roosevelt-rd.md

 latitudeLongitude = ["41.85916222","-87.98393408"]
 +++

-***200 W Roosevelt Rd*** is a Chuck E. Cheese's location that opened on August 7, 2001, in the Villa Oaks Shopping Center with a {{< wiki-link "Studio C Beta" >}}, which is still open to this day with a 2.0 remodel and dance floor.
+***200 W Roosevelt Rd*** is a Chuck E. Cheese's location that opened on August 7, 2001, in the Villa Oaks Shopping Center with a [Studio C Beta], which is still open to this day with a 2.0 remodel and dance floor.

 ## History